turingschool/front-end-curriculum/projects/color-changer-solo.md

 ## Specification

 You've been doing a great job over the last 3 weeks, and it's time for a solo challenge!
-You'll have the afternoon to work on this project, and it is due by end of day.
-Absolute cut off time for commits is 5:00pm.
+You'll have the afternoon to work on this project, and it is due at the end of the day, with final commits timestamped no later than 5:00pm.
 Focus on taking small steps, using good workflow, and getting to working software.

 In it's simplest form, the application will have the following: